You have a permit in Sweden – Asylum Repatriation grant

 • We will start an investigation to withdraw any protection status when we receive the application.

 • When you move from Sweden, the Swedish Migration Agency will revoke your permanent residence permit.
-If you wish to keep it, you can advise us of this.
+If you wish to keep it, you can notify us of this.
 Read more at You have a permit in Sweden – You plan to travel abroad.

 How to apply for a repatriation grant